cchitsiang/awesome-stars/topics.md

 - [tutao/tutanota](https://github.com/tutao/tutanota) - Tuta is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
 - [ricochet-im/ricochet](https://github.com/ricochet-im/ricochet) - Anonymous peer-to-peer instant messaging
 - [caddyserver/caddy](https://github.com/caddyserver/caddy) - Fast and extensible multi-platform HTTP/1-2-3 web server with automatic HTTPS
-- [paperwork/paperwork](https://github.com/paperwork/paperwork) - Paperwork - OpenSource note-taking & archiving alternative to Evernote, Microsoft OneNote & Google Keep
 - [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
 Linux, macOS, and Windows.

 ## programming

 - [samber/lo](https://github.com/samber/lo) - 💥  A Lodash-style Go library based on Go 1.18+ Generics (map, filter, contains, find...)
-- [systemdesign42/system-design](https://github.com/systemdesign42/system-design) - A resource to help busy software engineers become good at system design 👇
+- [systemdesign42/system-design](https://github.com/systemdesign42/system-design) - Newsletter to help busy software engineers become good at system design 👇
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - Aurora Editor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用
 - [jevonmao/PermissionsSwiftUI](https://github.com/jevonmao/PermissionsSwiftUI) - A SwiftUI package to beautifully display and handle permissions.